Back to the articles

 • New production facilities

-What are the economic reasons for an initial sample inspection report
+What are the economic reasons for an initial sample inspection report?

 Only when the planned manufacturing process appears viable and correct in reality is continuous production with consistent quality and increasing profitability likely.

-Other applicable standards, in connection with the sampling of an initial sample and the preparation of a test report are:
+Other applicable standards in connection with the sampling of an initial sample and the preparation of a test report are

-• All requirements of QS 9001 or VDA series as well as ISO TS 16949 (valid version).
+• All specifications of the QS 9001 and VDA series as well as ISO TS 16949 (as amended).

 • Relevant DIN ISO standards.